guanchen/data-science-portfolio/README.md

 * **Probability and Statistics**
   * Mobile App for Lottery Addicts: Contributed to a mobile app to prevent and treat lottery addicts better estimate their chances of winning.

+* **Significance Tesing**
+  * Winning jeopary: Text analysis while figuring out strategies to win the Quiz TV show -- Jeopardy, and the chi-squared test was applied in particular.